Bonnie Youth Club Guidelines – 2018

 - Our program is divided into spring, summer and fall seasons.
 Each player is expected to participate in a minimum of 90% of the spring and summer program games.

 - While we understand that families may take some vacation during the summer, no player will be accepted to be on one of our teams if he/she will be unavailable for longer than two weeks without the approval of the manager of the team and the Athletic Director.
+We also require that players/parents not plan their vacations during the local, regional and national tournaments.
+The dates of these tournaments are usually from the middle of July though the first week in August.
+Exact dates will be distributed by the Manager as soon as they are announced by league, association or national tournaments.

 - All Bonnie players that participate in a fall baseball program are required to participate with a Bonnie team.

-- All who choose to participate with another organization, on a full time, part time or one-time basis without the consent of the Athletic Director, will be subject to suspension or termination from the Bonnie Youth Club.
+- Any who choose to participate with another organization, on a full time, part time or one-time basis without the consent of the Athletic Director, will be subject to suspension or termination from the Bonnie Youth Club.

 Membership Donation Refund Schedule